icecube/icetray-public/icetray/resources/docs/logging/logging_basic.rst

 - fatal

 Trace and debug are compiled out in release mode.
-The default in debug mode is info; the default in release mode is warn.
+The default in debug mode is info; the default in release mode is notice.

 Functions
 ---------